 - Positive incentives for healthy behaviors

-While Koko’s program was experimental, there is hope that similar programs will begin to catch on around the country.
+While Encircle was an experimental program, there is hope that similar initiatives will begin to catch on around the country.
 They are certainly needed.
-Meanwhile, caregivers can accomplish some of these objectives by connecting with community resources found on their state websites.
+Meanwhile, caregivers can use Encircle as a source of inspiration and accomplish some of these same objectives by connecting with fellow caregivers and seeking out community resources.

-- Mindfulness exercises like yoga and journaling can be soothing.
+- Mindfulness exercises like yoga, meditation and journaling can be soothing.

-- Music—Listen to music that relaxes you, music that brings out emotion or music that brings back a simpler time.
+- Listen to music that relaxes you, music that brings out the emotions you’re feeling or music that helps you recall a simpler time.
 Learn to play an instrument that you’ve always wanted to play.
 Again, being “good” isn’t the point.
-This is about doing something that you might enjoy and that takes you out of the present.
+This is about doing an activity you might enjoy and that shifts your focus to something constructive and personally rejuvenating.

-- Online games for emotional health abound on Pinterest, Twitter and Facebook.
-Go to these sites or browse generally to see if you find something that is doable for you.
-Many of these are meant to relieve stress, anger and self-doubt.
+- Games and smart phone applications for emotional health abound on the internet.
+Browse to see if you find something that is appealing to you.
+Many of these are meant to relieve stress, anxiety, anger and self-doubt.

 - Do something for someone else.
-This can mean helping out at a place that feeds the homeless, helping single mothers find clothing for job interviews, or teaching crafting ideas to people who have a need to learn a therapeutic skill.
-Although caregivers tend to have little free time, continuing to give back to others can expand your social networks, give you a change of scenery and help to give you purpose outside of caregiving.
-Call your community center or a community help line for ideas.
-Someone there can likely point you in the direction of people who could use your services.
+This can mean volunteering at a place that feeds the homeless, donating clothing for those who need job interview outfits, or teaching crafting ideas or gardening to others who could benefit from learning a therapeutic skill.
+Although caregivers tend to have little free time, giving back to the community can expand your social networks, allow you to enjoy a change of scenery and help you find purpose outside of caregiving.
+Contact local organizations or your community center for more ideas.